jbcodeforce/jbcodeforce.github.io/docs/architecture/tcpip.md

 - serves as an access point to another network
 - is a node that routes the traffic from a workstation to another network segment.
 - it commonly connects the internal networks and the outside network (Internet).
-- The gateway is also associated with both a router, which uses headers and forwarding tables to determine where packets are sent, and a switch, which provides the actual path for the packet in and out of the gateway.
+- the gateway is also associated with both a router, which uses headers and forwarding tables to determine where packets are sent, and a switch, which provides the actual path for the packet in and out of the gateway.

 ### What is the difference between broadcast and multicast?

+With **Broadcast** a message is sent to all devices on a network segment or subnet.
+It is used for tasks like network discovery, address resolution, and distributing network-wide information.

-**multicast** is the delivery of a message or information to a group of destination computers simultaneously in a single transmission from the source. source sends a packet only once, nodes in the network take care of replicating the packet to reach multiple receivers
+**multicast** is the delivery of a message or information to a group of destination computers simultaneously in a single transmission from the source.
+Source sends a packet only once, nodes in the network take care of replicating the packet to reach multiple receivers.
+It is used in video streaming, audio conferencing, and real-time data distribution.

 ### How does ping work?

 used to test if a host can reach an ip address on the network.
 It sends ICMP, an echo request packet, to the target.
 It measures the time from transmission to reception (round-trip time) and records any packet loss.

-IPV4 use a 32 bits addressing schema
+IPV4 uses a 32 bits addressing schema.
 IPV6 uses 128 bits

 ### What is NAT?
 Where would you use it?
 How does it work?
 What are some limitations?

 Network address translation (NAT) is a methodology of modifying network address information in Internet Protocol (IP) datagram packet headers while they are in transit across a traffic routing device for the purpose of remapping one IP address space into another.
+It is used to hide private hosts from one network to another.

 ### What is DHCP?